 History of Construction

-In 1928, the Müllers purchased a plot of land in Prague 6- Střešovice.
-For a design for their villa, they contacted, through the Plzeň architect Karel Lhota, the well-known Viennese architect Adolf Loos.
-In October 1928, Dr. Müller concluded a contract with both architects, Loos and Lhot; in November of the same year he requested a building permit.
-The issuing of the permit was accompanied by a great deal of difficulty: negotiations dragged on, with many objections being given.
-Even though the main reasons for the long discussions were primarily of a technical character, a few objections were based on the architecture (e.g. that the villa would exceed its surroundings in height), or occasionally even purely aesthetic grounds (that the excessively smooth facade would contrast too jarringly with the villas nearby).
-As late as April 1929, the town council ruled that no permit would be issued, even though the firm of Müller-Kapsa, entrusted with project realisation, had already begun the initial construction.
+In 1928, the Müllers purchased a building plot in Prague 6 – Střešovice.
+They applied for a villa project through the Pilsen architect Karel Lhota, a well-known architect of Adolf Loos.
+In October 1928, Dr. Müller concluded an agreement with both architects, Adolf Loos and Karel Lhota.
+In November of the same year, he applied for a building permit.
+The issuance of the permit was accompanied by a number of difficulties and the negotiations dragged on.
+Although the main reasons for the long negotiations were primarily technical, there were also objections that the villa would be taller than the surrounding buildings.
+Doubts were even expressed as to whether the villa’s too smooth facade would be disturbing in the surrounding villa buildings.
+As late as April 1929, the city council decided that the permit would not be issued, although the Müller-Kapsa company, entrusted with the project, had already begun the rough construction.